TucakovNikola/TucakovNikola/README.md

 ## I'm a programmer

-- 🔭 I’m currently working on a mastering Python
+- 🔭 I’m currently working on a becoming a dev
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning Web Development
-- 🥅 Goals: To become good at AI and Web Development
+- 🥅 Goals: To become good at Full Stack Dev
 - ⚡ Fun fact about me: I love to play video games and programming